 “I could do it.
-I could really make it out,” I thought to myself while eyeing the bright, red light of the exit sign visible through the classroom window.
+Pretty sure I could really make it out,” I thought to myself while eyeing the bright, red light of the exit sign visible through the classroom window.

 I was sitting in a World Geography class, daydreaming about all of the things I could be doing instead of taking this summer school class.
 While my friends were off enjoying the sun and seeing places I’d only be able to read about in the stained pages of my geography textbook, I was stuck taking a class I could’ve waited to until my freshman year to take.